-Pro fessor: Date & Time of Visit: Ob server: Rat ting: 1 2 Performance exceeds the standard (Used to commend the recipient for pe Performance meets the standard (Used to acknowledge satisfactory performance) cted) 3 Improvement recommended (Used to warn the recipient that performance is s helov v what is exp ected) 4 Performance does not meet the standard (Used for unacceptable perform із схр ccca 5 Not applicable/insufficient data , rating ot ther than 'Performance meets the standard' (#2) must be accompanied by a ın exp olanato ory rei mark l by the Rer narks or s specific suggestions for change optional in "comments" space provided. С ounselor : Rating: 1 2 3 4 5 A. ges student participation by inviting questions, allowing students to solve or encouraging feedback during counseling session. В. attentively and gives explanations to students with clarity and in a non- ing manner.
-C. bal expressions and physical demeanor to set a tone for a counseling session itively promotes the counseling process.
-D. Demonst commun trates awareness and/or sensitivity to cultural, ethnic, and gender differences iication.
+Kaung: T 2 3 4 5 Α. Encourages student participation by inviting questions, allowing students to problem-solve or encouraging feedback during counseling session. В. Listens attentively and gives explanations to students with clarity and in a non- threatening manner.
+C. Uses verbal expressions and physical demeanor to set a tone for a counseling session that positively promotes the counseling process.
+D. Demonstrates awareness and/or sensitivity to cultural, ethnic, and gender differences communication.
 E. Presents a positive, professional image.
-F. Develops counselin s and utilizes effective techniques in educational, career and personal ng.
-G. Is hones at and fair with students. н.
+F. Develops and utilizes effective techniques in educational, career and personal counseling.
+G. Is honest and fair with students. н.
 Presents information that is accurate and relevant.
-I. Assists s tudents in clarifying goals and decision making.
-J. Uses tec hnology as an aid in counseling.
-K. Demonst trates knowledge of academic policies and current career information.
+I. Assists students in clarifying goals and decision making.
+J. Uses technology as an aid in counseling. к.
+Demonstrates knowledge of academic policies and current career information.
 L. Overall Summary of Counseling Visitation.

-М. Narrative Summary of Counseling Events During the Session N. Comments by Professor (Optional)
+$\textbf{M.} \ \ \text{Narrative Summary of Counseling Events During the Session}$

+N. Comments by Professor (Optional)

-Ο. Signatures:
+O. Signatures:

 Observer: Date:

+Professor: Data

-Professor: Date:
+Date: